imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 - Operating System process priority and multithreading
 - Garbage Collector impact
 - Virtualization impact
-- Node synchronisation and data model impact
+- Node synchronization and data model impact

 The benchmark approach used for the measurement sufficiently mitigates the impact of these factors.
 The benchmarking code is designed to be as simple as possible, with minimal dependencies.
 It is executed in a controlled environment, with no other processes running, and multiple times to ensure consistency.

 ### Environment setup
-For all the measurements we used a reference machine with the following specifications:
+For all the measurements, we used a reference machine with the following specifications:
 - Intel® Core™ i5-13500
 - 64 GB DDR4
 - 2 x 512 GB NVMe SSD